PeterNaydenov/dt-toolbox/Migration.guide.md

 ```

 Method `insert` was renamed to `insertSegment` to be clear that data is not mixed.
-Segments are separated peaces of data.
+Segments are separated pieces of data.

 ```js
 // before